Who We Are

 Beth discovered yoga in 2001, practicing mainly with yoga DVDs.
 Years later, she continues to have a regular home practice but also enjoys sampling the wide variety of studios and teachers available in the area.
 In October 2015, Beth completed a 200-hour teacher training certification with Aimee Senise Connors.
 Beth is a Registered Yoga Teacher (RYT 200) with Yoga Alliance and also a Certified Restorative Yoga Instructor.

-Beth is a licensed clinical psychologist (PhD), and her over 20 years of experience as a psychologist inform her yoga teaching.
+Beth is a licensed clinical psychologist (PhD), and her almost 25 years of experience as a psychologist inform her yoga teaching.
 Beth places a strong focus on the mind-body connection.
 She emphasizes fundamental asana (physical postures) plus breathing techniques (pranayama) and basic meditation.
 It is Beth's sincere hope that yoga will provide her students with benefits both on AND off the mat.
 Beth strives to make her classes accessible to all.

-In addition to teaching yoga at EBYC, Beth practices therapy with college students at SUNY Geneseo, where she teaches a weekly yoga class on campus.
-On Saturdays, you can oftten find her teaching "Mind, Body, and Brew" yoga classes at various locations.
+In addition to teaching yoga at EBYC, Beth works full-time at SUNY Geneseo, where she provides therapy to college students and teaches a weekly yoga class on campus.
+On Saturdays, you can often find her teaching "Mind, Body, and Brew" yoga classes at various locations.